Azoulay v R

 Azoulay v R, [1952] 2 S.C.R.
 495 was a decision by the Supreme Court of Canada on abortion in Canada.
 The court found that with evidence so complicated, a judge should summarize it to a jury.

 Background

 Dr. Leon Azoulay was accused of murder after one of his patients died.
 This woman, described by Justice James Wilfred Estey as "Mrs. P.", had allegedly received an abortion from Azoulay which wound up causing a fatal haemorrhage.
 An autopsy revealed evidence of an abortion.

 At trial, the judge spoke about the law under which Azoulay was charged, and told the jury that if they found Azoulay guilty, there must be evidence beyond a reasonable doubt.
 He also declined to summarize the facts of the case, saying that they "have been well elaborated by the Defence and the Crown."
-Azoulay was found guilty of manslaughter.
+Azoulay was found guilty of manslaughter and sentenced to seven years in prison.
 Quebec's court of appeal upheld the conviction, albeit with the Chief Justice dissenting that the trial judge's discussion with the jury was inadequate.